How to Install Firefox Beta, Nightly on Ubuntu 22.04 or 20.04

 sudo apt update && sudo apt upgrade

-Next, let’s make sure we have the necessary packages installed for the procedure.
+Next, let’s ensure we install the necessary packages for the procedure.
 The following command will either install these packages if they are not already installed or ensure they are up-to-date:

 sudo apt install software-properties-common apt-transport-https -y